GitLiveApp/GitLive/_sections/live-share-code-with-me-support-liveshare.md

 ---

 #### Starting a Live Share Session
 If you have the Live Share extension installed on VS Code, you have the option of using Live Share to pair program on your call.
-If you haven't yet, you can install it [here](https://visualstudio.microsoft.com/services/live-share/).
+If you haven't installed it, you can install it [here](https://visualstudio.microsoft.com/services/live-share/).
 To start a Live Share session, you should select the Live Share tab on the Share Code popup modal, and select the project you would like to share.

 ![Start Live Share](/uploads/codeshare-start-liveshare.jpg "Start Live Share"){:class="screenshot"}